 The kit comes with two NanoBeam AC Gen 2 units, mounts, lock rings, metal straps and power cords.
 You’ll need to install one unit at each location.
 Plug the wired internet connection into the port of one unit, then beam the signal to the other.

 There are more affordable options, such as the TP-Link Wireless Bridge.
 It works similarly to the NanoBeam, though the kit comes with just one unit.
 This can work to extend your range to an area nearby, but you may need to buy two if it’s another building 200 feet away or more.

 With two units and a clear line of sight, you may be able to boost your signal by more than nine miles.

 Are you thinking about moving?
 You may want to check the internet service at your destination first, especially if you’re working remotely.
-Tap or click here for tips on conducting your internet investigation.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Tap or click here for tips on conducting your internet investigation.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.